iSOLveIT/Personal-Site/README.md

 * NOTE:
     * If you intend using this project in the productive environment do not use the development server.
-    * Make sure debug=True is cleared in a productive environment
+    * Make sure `debug=True` is cleared in a productive environment
+	* In a productive environment make sure `threaded=True` is used only if your server can handle threading.
+Else it is better to clear it

 ## What does the app achieve?
 * The app is a single page app that gives information about a developer's coding skills, personality, achievements and contact details